ksang/cs231n-assignments/README.md

 ### Index

 - There are totally three collections of assignments, they are located in three directories.
-- The assignments are updated with my solutions (WIP).
+- The assignments are updated with my solutions.
 - For original quiz, follow instructions from each assignment readme documentation.

 [Assignment 1](/assignment1)